metablaster/WindowsFirewallRuleset/README.md

 Just make sure you follow below notices:

-1. Provide some documentation or reference (preferably official) for your rules so that it can be easy to verify that these rules don't contain mistakes, ex. for ICMP rules you would provide a link to [IANA][iana] with relevant reference document.
+1. Provide some documentation or reference (preferably official) for your rules so that it can be easy to verify these rules don't contain mistakes, ex. for ICMP rules you would provide a link to [IANA][iana] with relevant reference document.

 2. To suggest new rules or various rule and code improvements, please open new issue here on github